Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 We will be closely monitoring the situation and following the guidelines of the UK government and [the procedures of the University of Cambridge](https://www.cam.ac.uk/coronavirus) at the time of the summer school.

+<a name="faq">#### Frequently Asked Questions</a>

+- Is there vegetarian or vegan food available, or can you meet my dietary requirements?

+All the food provided during the day will be vegetarian.
+Please include any further dietary requirements in your registration and we will pass them on to the caterers.